U.S. Patent Pending · App. № 19/658,620

 George B. Jennings · Founder & Inventor

-Two paths to operational ownership.
+Two paths to clean IP transfer.

 A